erwinkn/erwinkn.github.io/content/blog/cement/index.md

 {{< sidenote-content id=1 >}}For the anecdote, Louis Vicat is the inventor of one of the first modern cement formulations in 1817!
 He also released his discovery to the world without any patent, which enabled tremendous improvements in construction efficiency at the time.{{< /sidenote-content >}}

-I've been working for the past few months with {{< sidenote id=1 >}}Vicat{{< /sidenote >}}, a large French cement group, on their climate strategy.
+I've been working for the past few months with {{< sidenote id=1 >}}Vicat,{{< /sidenote >}} a large French cement group, on their climate strategy.
 Coming from the computer science world, I had to learn everything along the way and I quickly became fascinated.

 Whenever I talk about my work, people are quick to note that "it's great that the industry is making progress on the climate problem, but don't forget: *it's still concrete after all*."
 I mean, I even get stopped at organic food markets when I go there with a Vicat shopping bag.